albrechtgroup/blog/README.md

-# instaClone
+# Andy's Blog/Portfolio

                                                BobCatz Stream App

-This is our Instagram clone.
+This is my Blog/Portfolio.
 Its a website in which you can upload pictures to main gallery and share your thoughts with friends!
 We used Node.js, PostgreSQL, EJS, BootStrap, and of course Express!
  Node librarys include multer, passport, pg, pg-migrator, and bcrypt.
 I hope you enjoy!